Bridgewater House, Runcorn

 Bridgewater House is in the Old Coach Road, Runcorn, Cheshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.
-Originally built for the use of the Duke of Bridgewater, it has since has been used for various purposes and has now been converted into offices.
+Originally built for the use of the Duke of Bridgewater, it has since been used for various purposes and has now been converted into offices.

 History

 Bridgewater House was built in 1771, near the lower end of a line of ten locks leading from the Runcorn basin of the Bridgewater Canal to the River Mersey.
 It was the occasional residence of the Duke of Bridgewater when he was supervising the building and operation of the Runcorn branch of the canal.
 The canal was opened to the Mersey in 1773 and completed throughout its length in 1776.
 After the Duke's death in 1803 the house was used as offices by the Bridgewater Trustees, and from 1872 by the Bridgewater Navigation Company.
 In 1887 the assets of this company, including the house, were bought by the Manchester Ship Canal Company, who used it mainly for the purpose of entertaining.
 At the outbreak of the Second World War, part of the house was taken over by the Balloon Section of the Royal Air Force.
 In 1943 the whole house was requisitioned by the Air Ministry.
 After the war the house returned to the ownership of the Manchester Ship Canal Company and its future became uncertain.
 In 1998 a fire damaged the roof and many of the rooms.